 - What happened that made you start feeling this way?

 - How can I best support you right now?

 - Have you thought about getting help?

-When a crisis hits, you don’t always have time to do your research or react.
-If you or a loved one needs to talk to someone about suicide right away, call our behavioral health crisis line at 833-347-5544.
+If you or a loved one needs to talk to someone about suicide right away, call the national suicide prevention lifeline at 1-800-273-8255.

-Learn about behavioral health services we offer at Mercy Health.
+Learn about behavioral and mental health services we offer at Mercy Health.